 Shawn Perine died of cancer two years ago today.
-He was 51 and, with an even loftier title, the editor-in-chief of Muscle & Fitness, Flex, Muscle & Fitness Hers, and Men’s Fitness.
+He was 51 and the editor-in-chief of Muscle & Fitness, Flex, Muscle & Fitness Hers, and Men’s Fitness.
 He was also my best friend, the bond sealed while we were writers at Flex.
 In my mind, he’s the patron saint of The Barbell.
 Ideally, we’d memorialize Shawn’s first day on earth rather than his last; but, guys being guys, I never remembered his birthday, other than that it was in May of 1966.
 In contrast, December 11, 2017, is scalded into my mind forever, my returning from a hilly run on a cheery Southern California morning only to get gut-punched by my phone’s barrage of voice and text messages.
 Fuck that day.
 So, December 11 it is.
 But for all who knew him, all who read him, all who laughed with him or were inspired by him, and all who are just now learning about him, this is a day of celebration.

 BIG THINGS FIRST

 My personal recommendation is always to set your sights on the big things first.
 If you get serious about transforming yourself, the little things will take care of themselves.
 Fitness is self-perpetuating: The fitter you are, the fitter you will want to be, and you’ll most likely look for small ways in which you can add to the benefits you’re already experiencing.
 However, regardless of your level of health, it can never hurt to look for ways in which you can subtly improve yourself while maintaining your existing lifestyle.